J&J Medical Connect

 CLINICAL DATA

-CEPHEUS (MMY3019; NCT03652064) is an ongoing, randomized, open-label, multicenter, phase 3 study evaluating the efficacy and safety of D-VRd vs VRd in patients with NDMM who are TIE or for whom transplant is not planned as initial therapy (transplant deferred).1-3 Usmani et al (2025)3 reported results from the phase 3 CEPHEUS study.
+CEPHEUS (MMY3019; NCT03652064) is a phase 3, randomized, open-label, multicenter, study evaluating the efficacy and safety of D-VRd vs VRd in patients with NDMM who are TIE or for whom transplant is not planned as initial therapy (transplant deferred).1,23

 Results